HumanSignal/charts/heartex/label-studio/README.md

 ## Prerequisites

-- Kubernetes 1.17+.
+- Kubernetes 1.17+
-- PV provisioner support in the underlying infrastructure if persistence is needed for Label Studio datastore.
+- PV provisioner support in the underlying infrastructure if persistence is needed for Label Studio datastore

 ## Install